revel/revel/manual/tool.md

 	The commands are:

+		new         create a skeleton Revel application
 		run         run a Revel application
-	    new         create a skeleton Revel application
-	    clean       clean a Revel application's temp files package     package a Revel application (e.g. for deployment) test        run all tests from the command-line
+		build       build a Revel application (e.g. for deployment) package     package a Revel application (e.g. for deployment) clean       clean a Revel application's temp files test        run all tests from the command-line

 	Use "revel help [command]" for more information.